 At the Plumb on Saturday, 9/21 at 3PM.
 Teens 12-19 drop in to watch and critique movies of all ages and genres.
 A small dinner is provided with discussion over the meal.
 If a movie has a rating of "R", permission slips will be MANDATORY.

-At the Plumb on Thursday, September 12, 19, and 26 at 10:30AM.
-This is a drop-in interactive story time with a central focus – expect to do the Hokey Pokey, Freeze Dance, and My Energy, plus themed activity centers.
+At the Plumb on Thursdays at 10:30AM.
+This is a drop-in interactive story time with a central focus – expect to do the Hokey Pokey, Freeze Dance, and My Energy, plus themed activity centers to build pre-K skills.